Home > Articles > I Watched ChatGPT Autonomously Apply for a Job—Here’s What Happened

 Since I wouldn’t log into an existing email, the bot made a burner email account on its own.
 This wasn’t hardcoded—ChatGPT dynamically created it in real time.

-And here’s where it gets unsettling: it passed the bot detection test.
+And here’s where it gets unsettling: at 2:13 it passed the bot detection test.
 Those mouse movement verification gates designed to distinguish humans from bots?
 It fooled them.

 That’s a big deal.
 These tests track how the mouse moves—bots typically “jump” straight to the button.
 A human’s hand moves more fluidly.
 Somehow, it mimicked human behavior well enough to pass.
 That’s… alarming.